vblm12/emeraldqol/README.md

 * The annoying low-hp beep is removed.
 * Potions are useless in this hack.
 They have been replaced in stores with berries, and other items elsewhere.
 Dialog has been modified to reflect this change.
 * The defaults for new games have changed.
 Text speed defaults to fast, sound defaults to stereo, and battle-style defaults to set.
+* The checkpartymove script now checks if the player has a Pokémon that CAN learn a move.
+This will hopefully mitigate the frustration of having to teach your Pokémon useless moves, while keeping the aspect of having your Pokémon help you on your journey.
+This only works for moves that can be used with a shortcut on the overworld.
+Fly and Flash will still need work, pending the decompilation of party_menu.s.

 Please do file issues to report bugs or suggest improvements.